ceszare/react-intl-universal-pseudo-converter/README.md

 This tool converts a locale source file as the ones used by [react-intl-universal](https://github.com/alibaba/react-intl-universal) and outputs a new file with pseudo-localized strings.
 The pseudo-localization is carried out by [Tryggvigy Gylfason's](https://github.com/tryggvigy) [pseudo-lozalization library](https://github.com/tryggvigy/pseudo-localization).

+## Installing

 ### Prerequisites

-The package requires you to define an input localization file with the [nested JSON locale format defined by react-intl-universal](https://github.com/alibaba/react-intl-universal/releases/tag/1.4.3).
+The package requires you to define an input localization file that uses [ICU message format](http://userguide.icu-project.org/formatparse/messages) strings with the [nested JSON locale format defined by react-intl-universal](https://github.com/alibaba/react-intl-universal/releases/tag/1.4.3).

-## Installing

 To install it locally, run the following command: